-- artificial wetlands intentionally created from nonwetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally - 6 created as a result of the construction of a road, street, or 7 highway.
-Wetlands may include those artificial wetlands intentionally 8 created from nonwetland areas created to mitigate conversion of 9 wetlands. - 10 (29) "Per capita vehicle miles traveled" means the number of 11 miles traveled using cars and light trucks in a calendar year divided 12 by the number of residents in Washington.
-The calculation of this 13 value excludes vehicle miles driven conveying freight. - (30) "Active transportation" means forms of pedestrian mobility including walking or running, the use of a mobility assistive device such as a wheelchair, bicycling and cycling irrespective of the number of wheels, and the use of small personal devices such as foot scooters or skateboards.
-Active transportation includes both traditional and electric assist bicycles and other devices.
-Planning for active transportation must consider and address accommodation pursuant to the Americans with disabilities act and the distinct needs of each form of active transportation. - 23 (31) "Transportation system" means all infrastructure and 24 services for all forms of transportation within a geographical area, 25 irrespective of the responsible jurisdiction or transportation 26 provider. - (32) "Environmental justice" means the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to development, implementation, and enforcement of environmental laws, regulations, and policies; with a focus on the equitable distribution of resources, benefits, and burdens in a manner that prioritizes communities that experience the greatest inequities, disproportionate impacts, and have the greatest unmet needs. - 35 (33) "Active transportation facilities" means facilities provided 36 for the safety and mobility of active transportation users including, 37 but not limited to, trails, as defined in RCW 47.30.005, sidewalks, 38 bike lanes, shared-use paths, and other facilities in the public 39 right-of-way.

-1 Sec.
-12. RCW 86.12.200 and 1991 c 322 s 3 are each amended to 2 read as follows:

-The county legislative authority of any county may adopt a comprehensive flood control management plan for any drainage basin that is located wholly or partially within the county.
+- 1 artificial wetlands intentionally created from nonwetland sites, - 2 including, but not limited to, irrigation and drainage ditches, - 3 grass-lined swales, canals, detention facilities, wastewater - 4 treatment facilities, farm ponds, and landscape amenities, or those - 5 wetlands created after July 1, 1990, that were unintentionally - 6 created as a result of the construction of a road, street, or - 7 highway.
+Wetlands may include those artificial wetlands intentionally - 8 created from nonwetland areas created to mitigate conversion of - 9 wetlands. - 10 (29) "Per capita vehicle miles traveled" means the number of - 11 miles traveled using cars and light trucks in a calendar year divided - 12 by the number of residents in Washington.
+The calculation of this - 13 value excludes vehicle miles driven conveying freight. - 14 (30) "Active transportation" means forms of pedestrian mobility - 15 including walking or running, the use of a mobility assistive device - 16 such as a wheelchair, bicycling and cycling irrespective of the - 17 number of wheels, and the use of small personal devices such as foot - 18 scooters or skateboards.
+Active transportation includes both - 19 traditional and electric assist bicycles and other devices.
+Planning - 20 for active transportation must consider and address accommodation - 21 pursuant to the Americans with disabilities act and the distinct - 22 needs of each form of active transportation. - 23 (31) "Transportation system" means all infrastructure and - 24 services for all forms of transportation within a geographical area, - 25 irrespective of the responsible jurisdiction or transportation - 26 provider. - 27 (32) "Environmental justice" means the fair treatment and - 28 meaningful involvement of all people regardless of race, color, - 29 national origin, or income with respect to development, - 30 implementation, and enforcement of environmental laws, regulations, - 31 and policies; with a focus on the equitable distribution of - 32 resources, benefits, and burdens in a manner that prioritizes - 33 communities that experience the greatest inequities, disproportionate - 34 impacts, and have the greatest unmet needs. - 35 Sec.
+13. RCW 86.12.200 and 1991 c 322 s 3 are each amended to - 36 read as follows: - 37 The county legislative authority of any county may adopt a - 38 comprehensive flood control management plan for any drainage basin - 39 that is located wholly or partially within the county.

-A comprehensive flood control management plan shall include the following elements:
+1 A comprehensive flood control management plan shall include the 2 following elements: